 I'm a California girl (transplanted from Pennsylvania via North Carolina).
-Well, girl might be stretching it, I'm a mom (Thing One is 21 and Thing Two is 20), a runner (slogger is more like it, I jog very slowly),a pickleballer, a cook and a life long lover of reading.
+Well, girl might be stretching it, I'm a mom (Thing One is 22 and Thing Two is 21), a baseball coach’s wife, a runner (slogger is more like it, I jog very slowly), an obsessed pickleballer, and a lapsed cook.
+My whole world lit up the second I deciphered Fun With Dick and Jane, and it has never dimmed.
+I am endlessly enthralled with how stories come out of someone’s head into my hands then into my head.
+Every book feels like it is enchanted.
 I love the beach, Lemonheads, and baseball.
 I've sampled several professions including psychologist, college professor, rat lab tech and waitress (not in that order).
-And these days, I am a novelist, and blogger.
+And these days, I am a writer, taking pieces of everything I know and love and putting them together in one place.
+Sometimes that place is imaginary (my novels) and sometimes that place is my twist on the real world (my blog).
+It is a most delicious way to live life, playing with words, occasionally glimpsing magic.

 My novel My Paperback Cape is a sort of support letter to my teenage self.
 Jacqueline is not me and the things that happen to her did not happen to me but the feelings she had, the sense of loneliness, helplessness, fear, those all did happen to me and I would have welcomed a story about someone who found the heroic side of herself.
 And who did it without the help of any adults.